topspin/global_collect/README.markdown

 ## Notes
 ### On documentation:

-All documentation references in the source code refer to the "GlobalCollect WDL Programmers Guide -- 17 November 2009" document, which you'll have to get from GlobalCollect.
+All documentation references (like '§ WDL 5.26.1') in the source code refer to the "GlobalCollect WDL Programmers Guide -- 17 November 2009" document (section 5.26.1, in our example), which you'll have to get from GlobalCollect, as they won't allow me to publish them here.

 ### On GC API versions: